 Raising Awareness through the Supply Chain

 With our sources of supply identified, the next step in our approach is to engage mill suppliers.
 An annual supplier assessment campaign is rolled out to all our suppliers through Wilmar’s proprietary online Supplier Reporting Tool (SRT) .
-The SRT, which is hosted on the OnConnect platform and free to use for all our suppliers, allows mills to report their current status and mark their progress against the environmental and social principles covered under our NDPE Sugar policy.
-On submission of their responses through the SRT, an assessment report is automatically generated for suppliers with an overall risk scoring as well as a list of potential impact areas for further engagement with suppliers.
-The SRT has been successfully implemented within Wilmar’s palm oil supply base since 2017.
+The SRT is the platform to gather the information on social and environmental processes and practices at mill and cane supply base level.
+It has been successfully implemented within Wilmar’s palm oil supply base since 2017.

 - Risk analysis & prioritisation for engagement

 The SRT assessment report rates our suppliers based on their responses across different principles, with action plans built into the system to flag out potential solutions for identified gaps.
 Suppliers are then screened by a proprietary risk matrix that identifies and prioritises suppliers that may require further engagement.
-Engagement for these identified suppliers includes site verification visits to evaluate the practices of our suppliers and provides us with the opportunity to develop action plans through an on-the-ground dialogue with suppliers’ teams.
+Engagement for these identified suppliers includes site assessment, onsite/ in person capacity building and online capacity building to evaluate the practices of suppliers and provides the opportunity to develop action plans through an on-the-ground dialogue with suppliers’ teams.

 Action and Improvement